Considerations for flooded corn and soybeans

 The rate of field drying after a flooding event also plays a large role in soybean survival (Sullivan et al, 2001).
 Also, researchers have found yield reductions to be much greater on flooded clay soils than on silt loam soils when flooded for the same period of time (Scott et al, 1989).
 At the V4 stage, these researchers reported yield losses of 1.8 bu/ac per day of flooding on a clay soil and 0.8 bu/ac per day on a silt loam soil.
 The effects of flooding are even more detrimental during the reproductive phases of development.
 For example, flooding at the R1 stage caused yield losses of 2.3 and 1.5 bu/ac per day on clay and silt loam soils, respectively.
 Even larger yield losses would be expected in soybeans at the R3 to R5 stages.

-Some of the main indirect effects of flooding on soybean yields are: 1) root diseases, 2) N deficiency, 3) and other plant nutrient imbalances.
+Some of the main indirect effects of flooding on soybean yields are: 1) root diseases, 2) N deficiency, and 3) other plant nutrient imbalances.
 Caring for recuperating soybean stands should focus on reducing crop stresses where possible.
 For example, cultivation should be considered to increase soil aeration and herbicide stress should be minimized or postponed where possible.

-Fig. 3.
+Figure 3.
 Corn and soybean seedling diseases

 Ritchie, S.W., J.J.
 Hanway, and G.O.
 Benson.
 1997.
 How a corn plant develops.
 Iowa State Univ.
 Coop Ext.
 Serv.
 Spec.
 Rep. 48.
 Iowa State Univ., Ames.